sy-permana/nextjs-personal-cv/TASK.md

   - cn utility import working correctly
   - Theme verification complete - OKLCH colors, fonts, and variables working
   - Phase 1 foundation setup is now complete
+  - Contact component migrated with react-hook-form, zod validation, and shadcn/ui components
+  - All form animations and functionality preserved and enhanced
+  - Navigation component migrated with shadcn Button and Sheet components
+  - About component migrated with Card components and proper color mappings
+  - All high-priority components (Contact, Navigation, About) completed

 ---